 The Mariners have to be-and should be- excited about how Wilhelmsen has come into his own in the past month.
 He’s become one of the more dependable figures in this bullpen and heading into next year it’s nice to know that the organization has one more arm to learn on.

-Topics: Tom Wilhelmsen
+Tags: Tom Wilhelmsen